Best daily deals

 Headphones with velour ear pads play nicely with glasses.

 We highly recommend getting ear pads of a softer material like velour, suede, or fabric.
 The former is typically found on more premium headsets, but you can always buy third-party earpads to replace your headset’s default ones.
 One of our all-time favorite headsets is the Sennheiser HD 600: the large ear cups are extremely comfortable and the fabric covering where the pads meet your head works well with the foam ear pads.
-You’ll probably able to listen to these hours at a time with glasses on, and even longer with them off.
+You’ll probably be able to listen to these hours at a time with glasses on, and even longer with them off.

 Fabric ear pads are a little more difficult to find, but are often included with athletic and gaming headsets like the JLab Audio Flex Sport and Plantronics Rig 500 Pro.
 They’re usually mesh and fabric, making them lighter and more breathable than those of the memory foam variety.
 However, cloth ear pads don’t provide as much cushioning as others and may prove uncomfortable after an hour or so of wear.